7 Surprising Benefits of Learning a Foreign Language

 These are three things that your brain really, really likes.

 And scientists, who know how to take the fun out of everything, can hook you up to a brain scanner while you’re engaged with one of these things, and they’ll see that a specific part of your brain known as the “ventral striatum” (often colloquially called the “pleasure center” of the brain) is lit up like nothing else.

-  More importantly for our purposes, your brain loves learning new words too.
+At the same time, your brain loves learning new words.
 That’s right—as far as your brain is concerned, learning new words is like indulging in a piece of moist chocolate cake.

-  And if learning new words is fun, learning an entire new language is like having Mr. Wonka’s entire chocolate factory at your disposal.
-In other words, maybe the best reason to learn a new language is one you might’ve known all along—learning a language is really, really satisfying.
+When you learn an entire new language, it’s like having Mr. Wonka’s entire chocolate factory at your disposal.
+In other words, getting better at a language day after day is really, really satisfying.